Davaakhatan/skyfi-mcp/memory-bank/progress.md

 10. ✅ Git repository initialized and pushed to GitHub
 11. ✅ Comprehensive error handling and logging
 12. ✅ Database initialization scripts created
+13. ✅ Monitoring system with AOI management and webhooks
+14. ✅ OpenStreetMaps client with geocoding and caching
+15. ✅ Notification service with webhook retry logic

 ---